top of page

 What to do if you get a disappointing mark or fail a law assessment

-One of the most challenging parts of law school - particularly in the early years - is getting a low mark for or failing a law assessment.
-I know.
+One of the most challenging parts of law school—particularly in the early years—is getting a low mark or failing a law assessment.
+I know this feeling all too well.
 I failed my first Torts exam.
-And like most other law students, I was horrified and embarrassed as I had never failed an academic task before.
-I got down on myself and wondered - What had I done wrong?
-Was I smart enough to be at law school?
-Would I ever work out how to do well?
+Like most other law students, I was horrified and embarrassed because I had never failed an academic task before.
+I got really down on myself and wondered: What have I done wrong?
+Am I smart enough to be at law school?
+How do I out how to do well?

-The big mistake I made (and which almost every law student makes whether they do well at law school or not) was to think that my grade reflected my intelligence and my ability to study law.
-It didn't.
-Instead, what this mark indicated was that I still had work to do to get on top of the subject matter, and learn how to structure my study notes and answer law hypotheticals in exams.
+The big mistake I made was to think that my grade reflected my intelligence and my ability to study law.
+It didn’t.
+Instead, what that mark indicated was that I still had work to do to get on top of the subject matter and learn how to structure a law answer in an exam.

-If you don't feel you get enough feedback in this meeting on what you need to improve when answering law questions, don't stop there.
-Reach out to a law tutor or the academic skills and learning centre at your university.
-The sooner you work out what legal skills and techniques you need to you improve - the better you will feel and the sooner you will see a change in your marks.
+If you don’t feel you get enough feedback in this meeting on what you need to improve when answering law questions, don’t stop there.
+Reach out to a law tutor or the academic skills and learning center at your university.
+The sooner you work out what legal skills and techniques you need to improve, the better you will feel and the sooner you will see a change in your marks.

 You can also reach out to us at Law School Success.
 We are committed to helping law students improve their marks by identifying where you fell down in assessment and what you can do differently in the future.
 And this sort of feedback really works.
-As one past student commented:
+We understand the nuances of law school assessments and can offer targeted advice and strategies to help you succeed.

 bottom of page